yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. Without getting into the details (the following sections address the particulars), diagram your initial vision for handling the top-level requirements for the game databases, gaming services VMs, data warehouse, and associated services.
 You will refine this diagram as you proceed.

    After running the Microsoft Data Migration Assistant assessments against their gaming databases, WWI found that Azure SQL Managed Instance would allow them to host their databases in a fully-managed Azure PaaS service.
-SQL MI will enable them to accomplish this without making changes to their databases, allowing them to shift their focus back to game development, and not have to spend as much time worrying about administering databases.
+SQL MI will enable them to accomplish this without making changes to their databases, allowing them to shift their focus back to game development and not spend as much time worrying about administering databases.
 To minimize downtime, they decided to use the Azure Database Migration Service's online data migration capabilities.

    ![Possible target architecture.](media/target-architecture.png "Target architecture")

-   From a high level, their authentication and gateway services VMs will be migrated into Azure VMs, doing a simple lift-and-shift.
-The two back-end authentication databases will be migrated to a single Azure SQL MI General purpose service tier.
+   From a high level, their authentication and gateway services VMs will be migrated into Azure VMs using Azure Migrate.
+The two back-end authentication databases will be moved to a single Azure SQL MI General purpose service tier.
 Authentication services will be shared among games within the same region.
-Their gaming software VMs will be migrated to Azure VMs and associated with a single SQL MI instance running the five gaming databases.
+Their gaming software VMs will be migrated to Azure VMs, again using Azure Migrate, and associated with a single SQL MI instance running the five gaming databases.
 This setup will be repeated for each game.
-The game and authentication databases will be migrated using the Azure Database Migration Service.
+The game and authentication databases will be migrated using the Azure Database Migration Service's online migration option for minimal downtime.

    In more detail, for each game, an isolated VNet will be created, with subnets for the game service, managed instances, authorization services, management, and a Gateway subnet, as displayed in the diagram below.

    ![A detailed diagram of the target gaming services architecture is displayed.
 The resources are broken down into subnets within an isolated VNet.
 This setup would be used for each game.](media/target-architecture-gaming-services.png "Gaming services architecture")

-   Their data warehouse will be migrated to Azure SQL Database Hyperscale, to accommodate the large amount of data they currently have, in addition to facilitating serving more requests.
+   Their data warehouse will be migrated using the Database Migration Service (DMS) offline migration option.
+The target platform will be Azure SQL Database (Hyperscale) to accommodate the large amount of data they currently have and facilitate serving more requests.
 Movement of telemetry data from the gaming databases into the data warehouse will be handled using the Azure-SSIS Integration Runtime in Azure Data Factory (ADF).
-Data can be scheduled to run hourly in ADF, just as it was with their existing SSIS packages.
-From the data warehouse, Azure Analysis Services (Azure AS) will be used for data modeling in the cloud.
-SSRS currently has no direct cloud-based equivalent, so the customer's reports will be rewritten using Microsoft Power BI.
+Data can be scheduled to run hourly in ADF, just as with their existing SSIS packages.
+Azure Analysis Services (Azure AS) will be used for data modeling in the cloud from the data warehouse.

+   Because SSRS currently has no direct cloud-based equivalent, the customer's reports will be rewritten into paginated reports using Microsoft Power BI.
 Reports will be sent to SharePoint running on an Azure VM, backed by another SQL MI General-purpose instance.

-   On-premises users, developers, and customer services personnel, will be able to connect to the resources in Azure using an ExpressRoute connection or VNet peering, for troubleshooting and accessing reports.
+   On-premises users, developers, and customer service personnel will connect to Azure resources using an ExpressRoute connection or VNet peering for troubleshooting and accessing reports.

    _The preferred solution is just one of many viable options._